lucia-auth/lucia/documentation/src/pages/learn/start-here/concepts.md

 To support multiple databases, Lucia uses database adapters.
 These adapters provide a set of identical methods to read from and update the database.
 Custom adapters can be created as well if Lucia does not provide one.

 In additional to normal "complete" adapters, table-specific adapters can be provided for more granular control.
-This means sessions can be stored in a database than where users are stored.
+This means sessions can be stored in a different database than where users are stored.